-Under the False Claim Act’s qui tam reward provision, if your original information results in a sanction against a fraudster, you are entitled to a minimum payment of 15% and a maximum payment of 30% of the proceeds collected by the government.
+Under the False Claim Act’s reward provision, if your original information results in a sanction against a fraudster, you are entitled to a minimum payment of 15% and a maximum payment of 30% of the proceeds collected by the government.
 The government is required to make these payments.
 If the government refuses to pay the required reward, you can challenge that denial in court.

 There are no “caps” on awards; the value of the information the whistleblower provides serves as the basis for the amount of the award.
 The better the information, the larger the sanction.
 The larger the sanction, the larger the award.
 The False Claims Act qui tam provision incentivizes whistleblowers to provide the government with the best evidence, related to the biggest frauds.

-What Happens After I File The False Claims Act Qui Tam Complaint?
+What happens after I file the False Claims Act Qui Tam complaint?

-Once the complaint is filed in court and served on the U.S. Attorneys Office and the Attorney General, the United States is required to investigate the information provided by the whistleblower.
-After completing the investigation, the United States decides whether or not to “intervene” in the case.
+Once the complaint is filed in court and served on the U.S. Attorney’s Office and the Attorney General, the United States is required to investigate the information provided by the whistleblower.
+After completing the investigation, the United States and the Department of Justice decides whether or not to “intervene” in the case.

-If the United States “intervenes” in the case, the United States takes over the litigation and proceeds to prosecute the fraudster.
+If the United States government “intervenes” in the case, the United States takes over the litigation and proceeds to prosecute the fraudster.
 The whistleblower remains a party in the case and can fully participate, but the United States conducts the litigation.

 If intervention is “declined,” the whistleblower has a right to proceed with the lawsuit.
 Litigating a case after a declination is usually very difficult, as defendants will often aggressively fight the case.
 Also, a whistleblower may have to pay court costs if they lose the case.
 There is also the possibility of sanctions for misconduct or for filing a frivolous claim.